DaSpood/Pandora/README.md

 ## How to use

-TODO: this will be refined as the UI takes shape, until then, I trust that the UI will be intuitive enough.
+TODO: no point in writing this section until the UI is somewhat final.
+Until then, I trust that the UI will be intuitive enough.

 ## The Algorithm